digital-asset/docs.daml.com/docs/2.10.0/docs/canton/architecture/domains/domains.rst

 facilitating the synchronization of changes.
-As the sync domain can only see encrypted transactions, refer to transaction privacy in the non-functional requirements, the functional requirements are satisfied on a lower level than the Daml transaction level.
+As the sync domain can only see encrypted transactions, refer to transaction privacy in the non-functional requirements, the functional requirements are satisfied on a lower level than the Daml transaction.

   .. _synchronization-domain-req:

-* **Synchronization:** The sync domain must facilitate the synchronization of the shared ledger among participants by establishing a total-order of transactions.
+* **Synchronization:** The sync domain must facilitate the synchronization of the shared ledger among participants by establishing a total order of transactions.

   .. _transparency-domain-req: